shadowcatdin/simple_winetricks_updater/README.md

 # Usage
 Clone the file and make executable (chmod +x update_winetricks).
 Run the file and enter your sudo password.
-Winetricks will update to the latest version.
+Winetricks will update to the latest version on the Winetricks GitHub repo.